 - Following special or restricted diets during cancer treatment

 - Learning about diet to reduce your cancer risk

 For more information, or to schedule an appointment, please call 267-955-1800.

 Trained financial counselors are available to help answer questions about your insurance coverage and to help those who are uninsured or underinsured apply for the coverage they need.
 In addition, many drug companies offer assistance to patients who may not be able to afford their medications due to financial hardship.
 Our drug replacement specialists will help patients find out if they qualify for this type of assistance.

 Being a cancer survivor can mean different things to different people.
 Some say a patient becomes a survivor at first diagnosis.
 Others may feel one must complete a treatment regimen and be "cancer free" to be considered a survivor.
 At Jefferson's Sidney Kimmel Cancer Center in Philadelphia, we accept both schools of thought and recognize how important it is for survivors of all types to have necessary information and support to cope with a cancer diagnosis.

-The Sidney Kimmel Cancer Center at Jefferson has created a new Cancer Survivorship Program to help you understand what it means to be a cancer survivor and what to expect from your cancer diagnosis, treatment and follow-up care.
+The Sidney Kimmel Cancer Center's Cancer Survivorship Program helps you understand what it means to be a cancer survivor and what to expect from your cancer diagnosis, treatment and follow-up care.
 Our Survivorship platform includes biannual conferences featuring keynote speakers and several breakout sessions to give cancer patients, survivors and caregivers a better understanding of survivorship and what comes next after a cancer diagnosis.
 This is a free event open to all cancer patients and survivors.